Gus Stager: International competition coach

-Swimming coach for U.S. swimming team
+1960 swimming coach for U.S. team

-After leading Michigan to three straight NCAA championships, Stager was named the head coach of the U.S. Olympic swimming team in 1960, the youngest coach ever to lead the U.S. Olympic team.
+After leading Michigan to three straight NCAA championships, in a rare distinction, Stager was named as the youngest head coach ever to lead the 1960 U.S. Olympic swimming team.
 In 1956, the Australian team took nine gold medals, and the Americans only two.
-At the 1960 games, the Australiant team was favored again, but the US team led by Stager took nine gold medals and fifteen total medals, topping the Australians' five gold and 13 total medals.
-In the 1960 games, Stager also coached Joan Spillane to the first gold medal win by a U-M woman.
-Stager also coached the U.S. team to victory in the first World Championships at Belgrade in 1973.
+At the 1960 games, the Australian team was favored again, but the US team led by Stager took nine gold medals and fifteen total medals, topping the Australians' five gold and 13 total medals.
+In the 1960 games, Stager coached Joan Spillane to the first gold medal win by a U-M woman.
+Stager is credited with leading the U.S. team to victory as their coach in the first Aquatics World Championships at Belgrade, Serbia, Yugoslavia in early September 1973, where the U.S. team took 38 medals to East Germany's 28.